 What was missing from the earlier Cornish hen was, of course, the head and all the organs from the emptied body cavity.
 The "child" is represented as not much more than a head attached to a swaddled form, this swaddling resembling the wrapping of tree roots in burlap.
 Henry did not carve the Cornish hen, but in the film he finally "carves" the child by cutting open the swaddling that turns out to be a vessel for the child's organs.
 A substance reminiscent of the garmonbozia of Twin Peaks floods out of these organs.
 Garmonbozia, which is pain and suffering, is given as having the texture of creamed corn.
 One can see how this "corn" would have a relationship to the Corn-ish hen.
 It may even be that the word Garmonbozia derives from garbanzo beans, which are "chick peas", and ambrosia, the food/drink of the gods which conferred immortality or longevity.

-In Twin Peak Lynch has reconnected the arm with the defoliated tree with the "child in Eraserhead, giving the Red Room's defoliated tree, which is stated as an evolution of the "arm", a head that is not exactly the same but is decidedly reminiscent of the child in Eraserhead.
+In Twin Peaks Lynch has resurrected many of these idea.
+In the Red Room's defoliated tree, which is stated as an evolution of the "arm", we have not not only the dead tree in Eraserhead, but the tree has a head that is not exactly the same but is decidedly reminiscent of the child in Eraserhead.